Electric vehicle charging infrastructure: Automobile manufacturers

 The Renault–Nissan Alliance made agreements by 2010 to promote emission-free mobility in France, Israel, Portugal, Denmark and the U.S. state of Tennessee.

-As of 2010, Nissan planned to install 200-volt level 2 charging stations at 2,200 Nissan dealers in Japan, and level 3 fast charging stations at 200 dealers.
+In 2026, this alliance has evolved into the "Alliance 2030" which is an investment of $25 Billion between Renault Nissan and Mitsubishi to produce 35 new EVs globally and using the North American Charging Standard (NACS) platform in North America to allow vehicles to use Teslas charging network.
+As of 2026, Nissan has installed high speed charging stations at 90% of Nissan dealerships in Japan.

 Tesla Motors, a prominent American manufacturer of electric vehicles, maintains a network of DC fast chargers for their cars (and increasingly other cars) to use.
 The first Tesla Supercharger stations were unveiled 24 September 2012.
-As of Q4 2021, Tesla reported 3,476 supercharging stations and 31,498 supercharging connectors (about 9 connectors per station on average) in 44 countries worldwide.
+As of April 2026, Tesla has 8,537 open supercharging stations with 3,497 in the Asia Pacific area, 3,359 in North America and 1,681 in Europe.
+There are a total of 80,266 supercharging stalls open globally.
+Tesla has also added credit-card readers to their V4 supercharging stations allowing non-Tesla owners to charge their vehicles.